CalmDownVal/slow-deep-equal/readme.md

 ## Usage

-The module exports one function with the signature:
+The module exports one function (named export) with the signature:

 ```ts
 function equal(a: any, b: any, circularChecks: boolean = true): boolean